Finishing maple syrup on the stovetop is the very last step in the maple syrup process! Learn how to do it here!

 Set with jar lifter, magnetic lid lifter, and canning funnel

-Mason jars and lids – I have quart here but I really like pint jars or jelly jars for our family.
+Mason jars and lids – I have quart jars here but I also really like pint jars or jelly jars.

 Ladle